John G. West Political Scientist and Cultural Critic

 Darwinists Devolve

 One sign of a robust scientific theory is the quality of its most prominent proponents.
 During its long history, Darwinian theory has had no shortage of gifted champions, starting with Charles Darwin himself.
 Whatever else he was, Darwin was a masterful scientific communicator who collected and interpreted a vast array of observations from the natural world.
 One can’t read his writings without being duly impressed.
 Darwin’s civil and measured tone was calculated to persuade.
 Darwin was especially impressive in taking objections to his theory seriously and seeking to answer them.
 Throughout the decades, Darwinism has had many other able scientific advocates.
-In our own lifetimes, there were Harvard biologists such as Ernst Mayr and Stephen Jay
+In our own lifetimes, there were Harvard biologists such as Ernst Mayr and Stephen Jay Gould.
+And, of

 Ronald Reagan’s Deeply Personal Argument for Intelligent Design